janjangao/esmodule-server/README.md

 Write code in currenty directory, and visit `http://localhost:8000/` using modern browser.

 ### Unfortunately, no Node implementation
-Merge request welcome or another variation.
+The one of core feature is natively support react SSR, deno can run same format code with browser, but node can't.
+If have any good idea for this, merge request welcome or another variation.

 ## Examples